We are asked this question quite often and we’re more than happy to explain the difference. All Our bacon is dry cured.

 We dry cure our bacon by taking our British pork and massage the curing salts into it.
-Then the clever bit – the salt pulls some of the moisture out and some of the salt moves in, not over-night but approximately over 21 days.
-This leaves the right amount of moisture and the right amount of salt in the pork to develop the characteristic flavours.
+Then the clever bit.
+Firstly the salt pulls some of the moisture out to allow for some of the salt to move in.
+This doesn’t happen over-night but approximately over 21 days.
+The outcome is that this leaves the right amount of moisture and the right amount of salt in the pork to develop the characteristic flavours.

 How do we control how much goes in and out?

-That’s the skill and has taken us many years to perfect!
+So there lies the skill which has taken us many years to perfect!

 Injection Process For Bacon